 Bloomfield Collegiate School understands that every pupil needs high-quality careers guidance that is future-focused and personalised to help them make informed decisions in a world of constantly changing patterns of work and education.
-Our girls learn strategies that will equip them to plan and manage their learning and career pathways at and beyond school.
+Our pupils learn strategies that will equip them to plan and manage their learning and career pathways at and beyond school.

 There are many careers events held throughout the year.